chef/chef-web-docs/content/reusable/md/windows_environment_variable_path.md

 - `C:\opscode\chef\embedded\bin`

 This is typically done during the installation of Chef Infra Client automatically.
-If these values (for any reason) are not in the `PATH` environment variable, Chef Infra Client will not run properly.
+If these values (for any reason) aren't in the `PATH` environment variable, Chef Infra Client won't run properly.

 ![image](/images/includes_windows_environment_variable_path.png)